reypeC/Hug/Readme.txt

 	The directory C++/PARAMS contains the parameter files needed by the programs, and referred to in the batch files of the EXEC directory.

-	The directory R contains a Rshiny application "Hug_application", that can be used to normalise the data, create the region of interest, creates the parameters file and plotting the results.
-The script "hug_script.R" contains the core functions used in the application.
+	The directory R contains a script, "plot_Hug.R", which can be used to plot the results.
+It also includes an executable, "Hug_application.bat", which can be used to normalise the data, create the region of interest, creates the parameters file and plotting the results.
+To work properly, the folder "Rshiny.7z" must be extracted into this directory.

 	The user has to check that the path to the data file is correct.